 You’ll also want to optimize iron sources in the diet.

-Like iron, zinc is involved in brain development, nerve communication and other activities of the brain.
+Like iron, zinc is involved in brain development, nerve communication, other activities of the brain, growth, and immunity.

 In children with ADHD, poor zinc status has been linked to inattentiveness (but not impulsivity or hyperactivity).